ArduPilot/MethodicConfigurator/BLOG.md

 ![MP LOG_BITMASK parameter](mp_logging_bitmask.png)

-Download the [13_logging.param parameter file](diatone_taycan_mxc/params/13_logging.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Download the [13_logging.param parameter file](diatone_taycan_mxc/params/13_logging.param) to your PC, edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 The table below explains which bit is responsible for which `.bin` dataflash log message(s):